-Two survey vessels were used as observation platforms during the course of the year.
-The observer's eyeheight above the sea surface was approximately 4 meters on the R/V Tioga and R/V Andy Lynn VI and 2.5 meters aboard the R/V Aquamonitor.
+Multiple survey vessels can be used as observation platforms during the course of the year.
+The observer's eye-height above the sea surface is approximately 4 meters on the R/V Tioga and R/V Andy Lynn VI and 2.5 meters aboard the R/V Aquamonitor.
 Observations were conducted 40 minutes out of every hour and were suspended when visibility was reduced to zero or when darkness occurred.
 The vessels R/V Auk and R/V Tioga were also used for surveys with onboard marine mammal observers.